F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

    vault_dac_email: "yossi@f5.com"
    vault_dac_password: "supersecurepassword1"

-Type
+- Press the ``ESC`` key, and save the file by typing: ``:wq``

-* after you save the f5-rs-global-vars-vault.yaml file for the first time you get an error message, ignore it it's a bug ERROR!
+* After you save the f5-rs-global-vars-vault.yaml file for the first time you get an error message, ignore it it's a bug ERROR!
 Unexpected Exception, this is probably a bug: [Errno 1] Operation not permitted: '/home/snops/f5-rs-global-vars-vault.yaml'

 Configure jenkins and reload it